lakshyatyagi24/Unlock-Synoriq/Web Development Tutorials/readme.md

 * To apply CSS on class use class selector which declared by a dot '.'.
 ###### Tutorial 16
 * Use inspect element to change the view, CSS.
+###### Tutorial 17
+* We use font-family to declare fonts.
+* Web safe fonts are those that are already installed in mostly Operating Systems.
+* Web fonts are those which we fetched from the web through URL.
+* Font stack is used so if any font is not available in the operating system so it will check the next font available in the stack.
+* cssfontstack is for web-safe fonts and google fonts for web fonts.
+* we use font-size to change the size of the font.
+* line-height is used to add the space before the new line.
+* font-weight - bold
+* font-style - style of font.